-Regular, punctual attendance, thorough preparation of reading material, and continuous participation in plenary debates are also expected.
+Regular, punctual attendance, thorough preparation of reading material, and continuous participation in plenary and tutorial discussions are also expected.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-There is no mandatory text book for this course.
-All required readings will be announced on blackboard and will be available through the digital library.
+There is no mandatory textbook for this course.
+All required readings will be announced on Brightspace and will be available through the digital library.
 Students interested in getting a head-start may find the following introductory books useful (in alphabetical order):